Here are a few possible reasons for audio echo or audio feedback during a session:

 If you are connecting to your session through your computer and experiencing echo and feedback issues, try the following recommendations:

 - USB/Bluetooth headset.
 Using a USB headset is recommended since its microphone is known for isolating background noise and might prevent echo issues.
-Bluetooth headsets are not recommended while in a Samba Live session given that they can easily disconnect.
+Bluetooth headsets are not recommended while in a Digital Samba session given that they can easily disconnect.